We compare what's there to find the best deals for you.

 When buying your policy it's particularly important to ensure that your holiday cost is covered for cancellation, you have sufficient medical cover and that you are aware of how your policy works should you need to make a claim.

-With a range of holiday insurance policies on offer, which policy is right for you?
+With such a huge range of holiday insurance policies on offer, from the very cheap to the very expensive, how do you work out which policy is right for you?

 There are two main types of travel insurance.
 Single trip and annual trip cover.